damianlebiedz/calculator/README.md

 # calculator

-first project made using:
+First project created using:
-- Java
-- JavaFX
+- JavaFX,
-- Maven
+- build with Maven